 Tu Youyou is known for her Nobel-winning discovery of artemisinin which has been used to save millions of lives in Africa and Asia.
 The pressure to produce interesting or novel results is always daunting and Tu was no exception.
 In 1969, Tu Youyou, then a young scientist, received the mission to develop an anti-malaria drug as part of a secret military mission called Project 523.
 In the midst of China’s cultural revolution, Tu was sent to Hainan, a tropical island in southern China, where malaria was rampant.
 Under pressure to develop a cure, Tu sacrificed her entire social life to live in in the rainforests of Hainan where she also witnessed the death of many children suffering from late stage malaria.

 Meanwhile, I once spent four months living in a research station in rural south China.
 I remember feeling an immense pressure to produce valuable data, but with almost no guidance, I was incredibly stressed.
 To add to it, I was living with few luxuries for the first time in my life.
 I had no running water, flushing toilets, or air conditioning (south China is HOT and HUMID).
 I can only imagine the anxiety Tu faced.

 4. Georges Köhler

 Our list would be incomplete without mentioning Georges Kohler who, along with Cesar Milstein, invented the hybridoma technique for monoclonal antibody production, which has since been used extensively in diagnosis and treatment of disease.
 Kohler and Milstein won the Nobel Prize in Medicine and Physiology in 1984 for developing this technology, but academia was not always Kohler’s strong suit.

 Even the most successful scientists face challenges like funding problems, feelings of inadequacy, and bad advisors.
-If you related to these problems, then also take comfort in the fact that science is a struggle, and its okay!
+If you relate to these problems, take comfort in the fact that science is a struggle, and it's okay!